tubuxinnb/mkdocs-material/docs/posts/llm/decode-only-transformer.md

 **For GQA:**

 To optimize the memory consumption of KV cache.
-GQA choose to store less heads of V and distribute them to different groups of attention weights
+GQA choose to store less heads of  $K$ & $V$ and distribute them to different groups of attention weights

 For example, if we have 8 heads, and we want to distribute them to 2 groups.
 Then we will have 4 heads in each group.
-Instead of storing 8 heads of V, we will store 2 heads of V for 2 groups and 4 heads of attention weights in each group.
+Instead of storing 8 heads of $KV$, we will store 2 heads of $KV$ for 2 groups and 4 heads of $Q$ in each group.

 ### 3.1.2.
 Head Concatenation